 Type of Reform

 This report analyzes the use of direct file by district attorneys across California's 58 counties.
-It presents county rates of direct file compared to the youth population and rates of youth arrest, and highlights racial and ethnic disparities.
+It presents county rates of the direct file compared to the youth population and rates of youth arrest and highlights racial and ethnic disparities.

 Treat Kids as Kids: Why Youth Should Be Kept in the Juvenile System (2014) by the California Alliance for Youth and Community Justice traces California’s development of harshly punitive policies toward youth crime, highlighting ways the adult justice system puts young people at risk, and recommends policy changes that would bring the state closer to eliminating youth involvement in the adult criminal justice system.

-From facing constant stops to breaking up families, this report (2012) describes the negative impacts gang injunctions have on youth and communities.
-Tracked and Trapped represents the preliminary results from a larger research project conducted by the Youth Justice Coalition’s!
-REALSEARCH" Action" Research" Center on the impacts of gang injunctions and Gang databases on Los Angeles’ youth and communities.
+From facing constant stops to breaking up families, this report describes the negative impacts gang injunctions have on youth and communities.
+Tracked and Trapped represents the preliminary results from a larger research project conducted by the Youth Justice Coalition’s REALSEARCH Action Research Center on the impacts of gang injunctions and gang databases on Los Angeles youth and communities.
 In the 25 years since the LA County Sheriffs established the nation's first gang database, and 30 years since LA County implemented the nation's first gang injunctions, there has been almost no release of data regarding gang suppression policies, including who's impacted, let alone an evaluation of their cost or effectiveness.

-The report Charging youths as adults in California: A county by county analysis of prosecutorial direct file practices (2012) written by Mike Males and Selena Teji, examines county by county prosecutorial direct file practices between 2003 and 2010 to determine whether Proposition 21 (2000) has resulted in more commitments of youths to state institutional facilities than would have occurred otherwise.
-In light of these historic trends the report also reflects on the potential effect that the Governor’s proposed closure of the state’s Division of Juvenile Facilities (DJF)2 would have on prosecutorial direct file practices in California.
+This report, written by Mike Males and Selena Teji, examines county by county prosecutorial direct file practices between 2003 and 2010 to determine whether Proposition 21 (2000) has resulted in more commitments of youths to state institutional facilities than would have occurred otherwise.
+In light of these historic trends, the report also reflects on the potential effect that the Governor’s proposed closure of the state’s Division of Juvenile Facilities (DJF) would have on prosecutorial direct file practices in California.
 The Center on Juvenile and Criminal Justice (CJCJ) finds that at least two-thirds of direct files do not result in state DJF or adult prison terms.
 Prosecutorial direct file has not proven an effective means of securing state prison sentences for youthful offenders compared to previously existing mechanisms, such as judicial transfer after juvenile court fitness hearings.
 While CJCJ was unable to determine the exact numbers of direct file cases that resulted in transfer from DJF to state prison at age 18, the number appears small and has declined sharply over the last three years.
-In addition, frequent usage of direct file appears to have no effect on crime compared to infrequent usage.
+In addition, frequent usage of the direct file appears to have no effect on crime compared to infrequent usage.